 The International Psychology Clinic

 For more information about Separation Anxiety and strategies to deal with unwanted feelings and behaviour, book a Consultation with one of our Therapists.
-We offer CBT, Counselling and Psychotherapy for Anxiety Disorders at our clinics in London Bridge, London Marylebone, London Oxford Circus, Milan, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.
+We offer CBT, Counselling and Psychotherapy for Anxiety Disorders at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan City Life, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.